Types of Colonoscopies

 You should also be aware that colonoscopies are not perfect; and even with skilled physicians it is possible that some colon lesions (abnormalities) can be missed.
 Complications rarely occur –perforation or puncture of the colon wall would require surgical repair.
 When a polyp is removed or a biopsy is performed, it is possible that a hemorrhage (heavy bleeding) may result and sometimes require a blood transfusion or reinsertion of the colonoscope to control the bleeding.
 Learn more+

-Board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, and Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA, area.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA, area.
 They have four locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
 The in-house endoscopy suite at the Johns Creek location of Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.